 Enhancing Skills And Performance: The Role Of Peer Coaching

-Peer coaching is a powerful approach that promotes professional growth and development by leveraging the expertise and support of colleagues.
+Peer coaching is a powerful approach that promotes professional growth and development by leveraging colleagues’ expertise and support.

 It involves a reciprocal relationship where peers collaborate to enhance their skills, knowledge, and performance.

-This guide aims to provide a comprehensive overview of peer coaching, including its background, key differences from traditional coaching, essential steps, underlying theory, features, benefits, and practical tips for successful implementation and provision of leadership training courses.
+This guide provides a comprehensive overview of peer coaching, including its background, key differences from traditional coaching, essential steps, underlying theory, features, benefits, and practical tips for successfully implementing and providing leadership training courses.

 Background: The Need for Peer Coaching